oliyh/re-learn/README.md

 ```

 ## To do
-- Save progress in local storage
+- Context in tutorial e.g. title, progress, cancel
-- Context in tutorial e.g. title, progress
+- Can attach lessons to existing dom elements by id or selector
-- Versioning in local storage for updated lessons about old things
+- Lesson learned criteria can be button or action e.g. clicking on something else
 - Live demo

 ## License